wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

   - recommendations
 excerpt: "I've designed a set of recommended baseline policies for Azure AD Conditional Access based on my experience and research..."
 ---

+**UPDATE 2021-10-26: [Recommended policies will shortly be updated to take into account resilience defaults, more info here.][updates]**

 Within GitHub, I've created the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate.
 Please always grab the latest versions from GitHub._

 This repo covers recommended definitions for default Azure AD groups, Conditional Access and Endpoint Manager (Intune) policies.